- EMERGING INITIATIVES

 Air-Source Heat Pumps

 Air-source heat pumps (ASHPs) can provide cost-effective and energy-efficient heating and cooling for your building’s space.
 While traditional systems burn fuel to create heat, a heat pump instead works by moving heat into or out of a space.
 Though they require electricity to operate, efficient ASHPs use 40-70 percent less electricity than traditional electric-resistance heating.
 Rebates of up to $150,000 are available (up to $240,000 for Affordable Housing).

-- Provide both heating and cooling in a single, efficient unit without the need to install ductwork
+- Provide both heating and cooling in a single, efficient unit without the need for ductwork

 - Typically more cost effective to operate than traditional cooling, as well as oil, propane, or electric heat